 Note that this model requires a MD (SW__MD_335816936951_004), which will be automatically downloaded and installed.

-To see the list of the PMs, MDs, and SMs installed on the system do:
+To see the list of the PMs, MDs, and SMs installed in all collections do:

 $ kim-api-collections-management list